ScapularSteam/Hackapine/README.md

 [x] Make a Python module to connect to and gather data from the PinecilV2.

-[ ] Calculate activity based on differences in motion counter data from PinecilV2 over elapsed time.
+[WIP] Detect changes in motion and trigger relevant Wakatime functions

-[ ] Send heartbeat to Hackatime.
+[ ] Handle Wakatime functions and send heartbeat to Hackatime.

-[ ] Send activity data to Hackatime and link to the desired project.

 ## Using the pinecil.py module